-This anime art tutorial is all about how to color anime clothes, how to add shading to clothes, how shadows work on clothing, and what to know about light sources when coloring clothing.
+This post is all about how to color anime clothes, how to add shading to clothes, how shadows work on clothing, and what to know about light sources when coloring clothing.

 If we think about a skirt of some kind, the movement and structure are slightly different.
 While the material could be the same, there are different forces that twist the clothing in different ways.

 All these little things affect the end result and are something you should take into account.

 While cel shading is something that simplifies things a rather lot, you can still bring forth different materials, by having a different shading color for different parts of the outfit.